dnsimple/dnsimple-support/content/articles/email-hosting.md

 ---
+meta: We focus primarily on domain management services, so we don't provide email hosting.
 title: Email Hosting Support
 excerpt: We focus primarily on domain management services, so we don't provide email hosting.
 categories: